Brent Glass

-Brent D. Glass is a public historian who pioneered influential oral history and material culture studies and was Elizabeth MacMillan Director of the Smithsonian's National Museum of American History from 2002-2011.
+Brent D. Glass (born 1947) is a public historian who pioneered influential oral history and material culture studies and was Elizabeth MacMillan Director of the Smithsonian's National Museum of American History from 2002-2011.
 He is an author and international speaker on cultural diplomacy and museum management.
 He writes on topics ranging from state-of-the-museum blogs to public memory, historic literacy, historic preservation, and industrial history.